hmer-package/website/learning_resources.md

 - [Deterministic tutorial](https://danny-sc.github.io/Tutorial_2/)

 We also created a practical tutorial that offers a more interactive introduction to _hmer_.
-This is also based on a deterministic SEIRS model, but it is more interactive and requires that you complete tasks writing code in R.
+This is also based on a deterministic SEIRS model, but it is more interactive and requires you to complete tasks writing code in R.

 - [Deterministic practical tutorial](https://danny-sc.github.io/determ_workshop/)